dslab-epfl/svshi/svshi/documentation/documentation.md

 #### 1.2.5 KNX simulator

 The KNX Association offers a _simulator_ for a KNX system named _KNX Virtual_ [[31]](#31).
 It is a Windows-based application that emulates a KNX installation.
 It can be used to learn the KNX terminology and get familiar with the technology.
 Furthermore, it can be leveraged to get used to ETS as well: ETS can connect to it and program the devices.
-Then, a GUI lets the user play with the sensors and shows the result on the simulated actuator.
+Then, a GUI lets the user play with the sensors and shows the result on the simulated actuators.

 The available devices are pre-installed and cannot be changed.
 The software GUI offers several views with different devices shown.